-Lara Spencer was named lifestyle anchor for ABC's "Good Morning America" in March, 2011.
-This is Spencer's second return to "GMA."
+Lara Spencer is a co-anchor for ABC's “Good Morning America.”
+She joined the program in March, 2011.
+This is Spencer's second return to “GMA.”
 She was previously the show's National Correspondent for 5 years, from 1999 to 2004.

 Spencer began her broadcasting career in the NBC Page Program.
 Her first reporting job was at WDEF-TV in Chattanooga, TN, where she was, as she calls it, a "one man band"--shooting, reporting, and editing all of her stories.
 From there, she landed on her home turf when the New York native began reporting for News 12 Long Island.

 From 1995 to 1999, Spencer was a reporter and anchor for WABC-TV's "Eyewitness News" in New York City, where she covered breaking stories including the crash of TWA Flight 800 and the death of Princess Diana.
 But it was her nightly feature, "Life Around Here with Lara Spencer" that got her noticed by “Good Morning America,” and she was asked to join them while still working at Ch.7 in 1999.

 She moved full time to "GMA" the following year, lending her infectious curiosity and writing skills to memorable stories including "50 States in 50 Weeks: In Search of America."
 The emmy-nominated series featured Spencer exploring the diversity of the American states.